 It wasn’t that anyone had been unkind or unfair.
 It was just that I’d made an error of judgement.
 I had made the rookie mistake of submitting for critique the first draft of a piece I’d written—something you should never, ever, ever do.

 So when I approached Mark for an autograph, feeling utterly demoralised and a little overwrought, I asked him to tell me honestly if he thought I had it in me to be a writer.
-Because right then I truly doubted it, and I was ready to abandon the whole idea.
+Right then, I truly doubted it and I was ready to abandon the whole idea.

 But here’s what he wrote: